 Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality and future salary increases.
 Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations, and new estimates are made about the future.
 Mississippi state statute requires that an actuarial experience study be completed at least once in each five-year period.
-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the four-year period ending to June 30, 2018.
+The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the four-year period ending to June 30, 2018.

-The following table provides a summary of the actuarial methods and assumptions used to determine the contribution rate reported for PERS for the year ended June 30, 2020 and 2019:
+The following table provides a summary of the actuarial methods and assumptions used to determine the contribution rate reported for PERS for the year ended June 30, 2021 and 2020:

-2020 2019
+2021 2020

 Valuation date June 30, 2019 June 30, 2018

+Measurement date June 30, 2020 June 30, 2019

 Asset valuation method Market value Market value

-Actuarial assumptions:

-Inflation rate 2.75% 3.00%

-Salary increases 3.00 3.25
+Actuarial assumptions: Inflation rate Salary increases 2.75 % 3.00 2.75 % 3.00

 Investment rate of return 7.75 7.75

+mivestment rate of retain 7.75 1.13